-To examine the causal effect of the commuter tax break on the commute length, we introduce a fictitious tax law change that alters the commuter tax break.
-We randomly assign each subject a deduction rate between ≤ 0.12 and ≤ 0.84 per kilometer, which we present either as a tax-deductible expense (Treatment 1: high tax complexity) or multiplied with the individual marginal tax rate as an effective tax refund per kilometer (Treatment 2: low tax complexity).4 In a third treatment (Treatment 0), we abolish the tax break, setting the deduction rate to ≤ 0.00 .
-Here, we do not distinguish by tax complexity since multiplying with the marginal tax rate would not provide any additional information.
+To examine the causal effect of the commuter tax break on the commute length, we introduced a fictitious tax law change that alters the commuter tax break.
+We randomly assigned each subject a deduction rate ranging between ≤ 0.12 and ≤ 0.84 per kilometer, which we presented either as a tax-deductible expense (treatment 1: high tax complexity)

+or multiplied by the individual marginal tax rate as an effective tax refund per kilometer (treatment 2: low tax complexity).6 In a third treatment (treatment 0), we abolished the tax break and set the deduction rate to ≤ 0.00 .
+Here, we did not distinguish by tax complexity since multiplying with the marginal tax rate would not provide any additional information.

-After being asked about general sociodemographic data (see Appendix B for screenshots of the choice tasks and Appendix C for the questionnaire), their current commuting behavior, and their occupational and residential situation, in the central part of the study, subjects had to decide:
+After being asked about their general sociodemographic data (see Appendix B for screenshots of the choice tasks and Appendix C for the questionnaire), their current commuting behavior, and their occupational and residential situation, in the central part of the study, the subjects had to decide the following:

-- up to which distance they would be willing to accept a new job, given a monetary incentive and the requirement of a daily commute from their current residence (commute decision), and - at what distance they would prefer to move closer to the place of work of the new job rather than commuting every workday from their current residence (commute/move decision).
+- 1. Up to which distance they would be willing to accept a new job, given a monetary incentive and the requirement of a daily commute from their current residence, and - 2.
+At what distance they would prefer to move closer to the place of work of the new job rather than commuting every workday from their current residence.